 Pub Relief Scheme

 The Chancellor announced in the Autumn Budget that Pub Relief would continue in 2018-19.
-We will contact existing recipients in due course regarding the arrangements for 2018-19.

 Find out if you are eligible to apply for this.